littlebearz/kitty.go/readme.md

 =======
 *Display fuel usage for vehicle between 2000 and 2014.

+*Send personalized SMS based on the top of your 3 selection for best HWY and CITY Fuel efficiency.
+Hopefully the bill doesn't get too skyrocketed.

 *Made by Daniel Peter Dias, Andrew Ivan Draganjac, XiaoXiong Weng

 *Using Chart.js for Charting with Javascript